If you run a small company, then it's about time you and your management team do some Brexit planning for your business.

 Risks and Opportunities

 You have to determine whether your business has expertise it can share with its customers in order to add value to their own Brexit planning.
 This will help you create a competitive advantage with them.
+Not to mention that if you help them stay afloat with Brexit plans and advice, you will create potential for them to return and invest in your services again.

 Finance and Cashflow

 You should also come up with a plan for short-term export growth in case your product becomes an international bargain.
+Below, we have pin-pointed the things you really need to focus on when coming up with your pallet business plan for Brexit:

 In order to offset any EU losses, your business should increase its focus on the domestic market.